How to Use Our Peppermint Essential Oil

 - Household – add a few drops to a spray to purify the room and deter insects and rodents.

-Couple this with high quality distillation capabilities and you have a winning combination to produce a really high quality essential oil.
+Peppermint oil in Australia, although relatively small, is a maturing industry and the climate in certain regions of South Australia create optimal conditions for cultivating peppermint oil (hot days and cool nights with the right level of hydration).
+Couple this with high quality production and distillation capabilities and you have a winning combination to produce a really high quality essential oil.

 How it’s Extracted